How to Enhance Sales by Applying the Right Marketing Mix

 - Can your distribution strategy or business placement give you a competitive edge?

+What’s more, when crafting your promotional mix, you should create a marketing campaign that incorporates details from the other 4Ps to reach your target customers.
 Plan your promotional strategy as carefully as you planned for your product, distribution and pricing strategies.

 - How can you make yourself heard in your market?

 - How are your competitors promoting their products?

 The job of marketing managers is to determine which marketing platforms will provide the best means of communicating the message of the promotion.
 Generally, in developing your marketing mix, promotion almost always comes after the pricing and placement decisions have been made, so you can include this information in advertisements.